 Van Flares: Want a slightly wider van so you can sleep sideways?
 This company installs flares on the rear sides of van conversions so you can build a bed lengthwise.
 Very useful and great for space efficiency.

-Useful 3D Model: This blog post contains useful information on constructing a camper bed frame.
-But even more useful is the 3D bed model that they created, making it easy to construct a similar bed frame for your van.
+Useful 3D Model: This blog post contains valuable information on constructing a camper bed frame.
+But even more helpful is the 3D bed model they created, making it easy to build a similar bed frame for your van.

 We hope you learned a thing (or two!) about our campervan bed construction and that it inspires you to do the same.

-To read more great campervan build articles, head back to our DIY Campervan Build Guide.
+To read other informative campervan build articles, return to our DIY Campervan Conversion Guide.